Is Social Housing Profitable in 2025? (Facts & Figures)

 2. Investment Funds

-These are typically open-ended or closed-ended funds.
-They’re usually sourced by a group of investors who collectively invest in a financial instrument, such as stocks or real estate.
+Typically open-ended or closed-ended funds.
+They’re usually sourced by a group of investors who collectively invest in a financial instrument, like stocks or real estate.

 3. Accredited Private Investors

-Otherwise known as high net worth individuals (HNWIs), this group of investors must meet the UK’s accredited investor criteria, which require that investors have a net worth of at least £250,000 or have a minimum income of £100,000 per year.
-This group often has access to different types of investments, such as buy-to-let schemes or co-investment vehicles through crowd funders and venture capitalists.
+Otherwise known as high-net-worth individuals (HNWIs), this group of investors must meet the UK’s accredited investor criteria, which require that investors have a net worth of at least £250,000 or a minimum annual income of £100,000.

 4. Individual Investors